Importing new crash data – XML

 • On the page for your agency, there will be a number of tabs across the top.
 Locate “Import XML data” and select it.

-• Locate the tab titled “Import XML data” and select it.
+• Be sure the tab titled “Import XML data” is selected.

 • Locate the “Browse” button below the “Select ZIP containing XML files to add to queue” prompt.
 Select it and locate the ZIP file that you created above.